yandex-cloud/docs/en/_api-ref/mdb/mongodb/api-ref/Backup/index.md

 ## Methods {#methods}
 Method | Description
 --- | ---
+[delete](delete.md) | Returns the list of available backups for the specified MongoDB cluster.
 [get](get.md) | Returns the specified MongoDB backup.
 [list](list.md) | Retrieves the list of backups available for the specified folder.